-I don’t know what your relationship with your mother is, but I am pretty sure it is a complicate one, which is why I will not talk about your mother or mine today.
-Yet from the perspective of time and space (I live thousand of kilometres away from mine :(, I believe mothers are absolutely awesome and most of the time they do know best!
+I don’t know what your relationship with your mother is, but I am pretty sure it is a complicated one, which is why I will not talk about your mother or mine today.
+Yet from the perspective of time and space (I live thousands of kilometers away from mine :(, I believe mothers are absolutely awesome and most of the time they do know best!
 So when my mom used to help me pack for my first parent-free holidays to the Black sea, she would sneak into my suitcase an extra sunscreen spray and talk to me for hours about the damage of the sun on the skin.
-Of course who would care about the sun and ageing when you are 20…but now I don’t think of it as nonsense any more.
-So I decided to nail the topic about summer skin care and ask the real experts what to do to protect your skin not just from the sun, but from the free radical activity and the appearance of discoloration and skin ageing.
+Of course who would care about the sun and ageing when you are 20…but now I don’t think of it as nonsense anymore.
+So I decided to nail the topic about summer skincare and ask the real experts what to do to protect your skin not just from the sun, but from the free radical activity and the appearance of discoloration and skin ageing.

 As you see we live in a time when there are so many products out there promising to solve any kind of problem with our skin, but skin science is not as easy as we might think.
 So better consult the experts.

 Today I am asking one of the most popular Swiss Beauty bloggers “I am a Beauty Junkie” about her top tips for keeping healthy and glowing skin in summer.
 Lilia Bassi is also the founder and CEO of Age-Stop, a Premium Swiss Skin Care brand with one main mission: The Science of Staying Young!

 1. Drink lots of water.
 During summer your body sweats more.
 So in order to keep your body hydrated during these days drink as much liquid as possible.
 Always carry a water bottle with you and keep drinking lots of water throughout the day.